janis-ozo/home-assignment-dinatech/README.md

 function longestSubstr(string $text): string

-accepts string and returns return its longest substring that does not include any two-character sequence more than once.
+accepts string and returns its longest substring that does not include any two-character sequence more than once.
 In case there are several such substrings with the same number of characters in them, function will return the leftmost one.